O(N)-Universality Classes and the Mermin-Wagner Theorem

+We solve the fixed-point equations (\ref{1}) and (\ref{2}) by the iterative method proposed in \cite{Codello_2012}.
+For every $d$ and $N$ we find a discrete set of scaling solutions to these equations.
+These correspond to multi-critical potentials of increasing order with $i$ minima (which we label by $i$), which are potentials describing multi-critical transitions, in which one needs to tune multiple parameters to reach the critical point.
+For each of these it is possible to obtain the anomalous dimension $\eta_{i}$ as a function of $d$ and $N$.
+By studying the function $\eta_{i}(d,N)$ we can follow the evolution through theory space of the fixed-point representing the $i$--th multi-critical potential.

-By this technique we can follow the evolution of the RG fixed-points as we vary $d$ and $N$.
-For $d>4$ and for any $N$ we find only the Gaussian fixed-point; at $d=4$, the upper critical dimension for the $O(N)$--models, the Wilson-Fisher fixed-point starts to branch away from the Gaussian fixed-point.
-In $d=3$ these fixed-points describe the known universality classes of the Ising, XY, Heisenberg and other models.
-Approaching $d=2$ one clearly observes that only the $N=1$ anomalous dimension continues to grow: for all other values of $N\geq2$ the anomalous dimension bends downward to become zero exactly when $d=2$.
-This is a non-trivial fact, not evident from the structure of equation (\ref{1}), telling us that only the $O(N)$--model with discrete symmetry ($N=1$) can have a second-order phase transition in two dimensions, while all the $O(N)$--models with continuos symmetry ($N\ge2$) cannot.
-This result, that here emerges from the RG analysis alone, is commonly known as the Mermin-Wagner-Hohenberg (MWH) theorem \cite{MWH1}.
-In Figure 1 we plotted the anomalous dimension as a function of $d$ for the particular values $N=1,2,3,4,5,10,100$; this figure clearly represents the way in which the MWH manifests in the RG framework.
-This analysis can be seen as a RG confirmation of this important result and can be the starting point for a new rigorous proof of it.
-Note also that, as expected from the exact solution \cite{Morris:1997xj}, the anomalous dimensions tend to zero for $N\rightarrow\infty$.
+For $d>4$ we find only the Gaussian fixed-point ($i=1$); at $d=4$, the upper critical dimension for $O(N)$--models, the Wilson-Fisher fixed-points ($i=2$) start to branch away from the Gaussian fixed-point.
+In $d=3$ these fixed-points describe the known universality classes of the Ising, XY, Heisenberg and other models; our estimates for the anomalous dimensions turn out to be in good agreement with estimates available in the literature \cite{PV,Canet_Delamotte_Mouhanna_Vidal_2002}.
+Approaching $d=2$ one clearly observes that only the $N=1$ anomalous dimension continues to grow \cite{ftnote}: for all other values of $N\geq2$ the anomalous dimension bends downward to become zero exactly when $d=2$.
+This is a non-trivial fact, not evident from the structure of equation (\ref{1}), telling us that only the $O(N)$--model with discrete symmetry ($N=1$) can have a second-order phase transition in two dimensions, while all the $O(N)$--models with continuous symmetry ($N\ge2$) cannot.
+This result, that here emerges solely from the RG analysis, is commonly known as the Mermin-Wagner-Hohenberg (MWH) theorem \cite{MWH1}.
+In this respect Figure 1 shows the way in which the MWH theorem manifests itself in the RG framework; our analysis can be seen as a RG confirmation of this important theorem and can be the starting point for a new rigorous proof of it.
+Note also that, as expected from the exact solution \cite{Morris:1997xj}, the anomalous dimension tends to zero for $N\rightarrow\infty$.